Electoral Backgrounder: Compulsory voting

 Introduction

-6. Penalties for criminal offences related to compulsory enrolment and voting are expressed in terms of ‘penalty units.’
-The value of a penalty unit is currently $210 and automatically increases in line with the consumer price index from 1 July 2020, and every three years after that, in accordance with section 4AA of the Crimes Act 1914 (Cth).
+- Penalties for criminal offences related to compulsory enrolment and voting are expressed in terms of ‘penalty units.’
+The value of a penalty unit automatically increases in line with the consumer price index in accordance with section 4AA of the Crimes Act 1914 (Cth).

 Voting is compulsory

-2. Similarly, subsection 45(1) of the Referendum Act provides that: ‘it is the duty of every elector to vote at a referendum’.
+- Similarly, subsection 45(14) of the Referendum Act provides an offence provision for electors who fail to vote at a referendum.

 Enrolment under the Electoral Act

-2. These enrolment and voting requirements are subject to the following qualifications:
+- These enrolments and voting requirements are subject to the following qualifications:

 Ordinary vote

-3. Section 234 of the Electoral Act and section 36 of the Referendum Act, allow assistance to be given to voters, who satisfy the presiding officer, that they are so sight impaired, physically incapacitated or illiterate that they are unable to vote without assistance.
+- Section 234 of the Electoral Act and section 36 of the Referendum Act, allow assistance to be given to voters, who satisfy the presiding officer, that they are so visually impaired, physically incapacitated or illiterate that they are unable to vote without assistance.

 Pre-poll or postal vote

-• is seriously ill, infirm or due to give birth shortly (or caring for someone who is);
+- is seriously ill, infirm or expected shortly to give birth (or caring for someone who is)

 Provisional vote

-2. Where a person falls into one of these categories they may cast a provisional vote by first signing a declaration on the declaration envelope, in the presence of a polling official, who will also sign and date the declaration envelope, after which the person will be issued with ballot papers.
+- Where a person falls into one of these categories, they may cast a provisional vote by first signing a declaration on the declaration envelope, in the presence of a polling official, who will also sign and date the declaration envelope, after which the person will be issued with ballot papers.

 Absent vote